As well as making my dolls I love to repair well loved old dolls and I am also very happy teaching doll making.

 The dolls I make are very carefully crafted using good quality materials and each take about 12 hours to make.
 I make them at home in Hackney, East London.
 All dolls are individual apart from the pattern that they start from.

-Each doll is very carefully crafted using good quality materials and takes about 13 hours to make.
-I make them at home in Hackney, East London, no two dolls are ever the same.
 If you would like to order a doll please email me.
 You can choose from the two types below, ’round ‘ or ‘tall’.
 You can also choose skin, eye and hair colour.
-All dolls come with either a dress or dungarees.
+All dolls come with at least a dress or dungarees, some with knitted jumpers or cashmere scarfs.
 They cost £95 +p&p.

 The materials are organic and local (UK) where possible.

 The head is made of washed and carded organic wool covered in a bandage then shaped with strong cotton thread.
 The skin is a good quality cotton tricot in a choice of colours.
 The the eyes and mouth are embroidered on.
 For the hair I crochet a cap then sew the hair yarn into it.

 I often use a lovely supplier for the brown hair colours using natural un-dyed wool from traditional and rare British breeds of organic sheep at Garthenor in Wales (www.organicpurewool.co.uk).

 The dolls are stuffed with organic sheep’s wool from Rosewood farm in Yorkshire (www.rosewoodfarms.co.uk) where the sheep “live entirely on our synthetic fertiliser and pesticide free pastures, lamb naturally without human intervention and require no routine medication or synthetic pesticides, meaning a residue-free fleece and an entirely sustainable and natural end-product” All good to know if your child is cuddling their doll to sleep at night.